Liza-Karmannaya/AvivaQuantum/README.md

 The audience will be very mixed: from undergraduates to senior management staff from Aviva.
 Therefore aim to explain your work at a high level and don't assume any detailed knowledge of the algorithms or technologies used.
 Tell a story.
 Structure the presentation with an introduction, development and conclusion.

-Try to ensure you address what you see as the key business problem and your solution to it, putting yourself in the shoes of a data scientist working for Aviva.
+Try to ensure you address what you see as the key problem and your solution to it, putting yourself in the shoes of a data scientist working for Aviva.

 Slides should be very visual with powerful, relevant images.
 Ensure any text is clear and readable from a distance.
 If you need text prompts to remind you what to say, don't put this as text on the slides, but keep them in notes not visible to the audience.